 After Brexit: the UK's new relationship with the EU.
 The Bar Council has been actively engaged in the Brexit process over the past several years, both domestically and beyond our shores, in the interests of the profession and the public.

 Chambers - blogs & analysis

-The Law Societies' office in Brussels It was set up by the Law Society of England and Wales, Law Society of Scotland and Law Society of Northern Ireland.
-Its main functions are monitoring the EU policy and legislative developments and representing the profession towards the European institutions.
-Its website includes a specific section on Brexit.
+The Law Societies' office in Brussels Set up by the Law Society of England and Wales, Law Society of Scotland and Law Society of Northern Ireland.
+Its main functions are monitoring EU policy and legislative developments and representing the profession within European institutions.
+Its website includes a specific section on the EU-UK relationship

 UK Government & Parliament

 Brexit: new rules are here.
 How new Brexit rules apply to things like travel and doing business with Europe.

 Brexit: research and analysis.
 Research and analysis from Parliament's libraries and committees on issues related to leaving the European Union.